 Our edit of vegan skincare brands reviews the most effective formulations for every skin type, age, and budget

-Save your skin, and the planet, with our edit of vegan skincare brands for all genders and budgets
+Save your skin, and the planet, with these vegan skincare brands from around the world.

 ‘We have had K-Beauty and J-beauty, now it’s time for S-beauty,’ says Ellen af Petersens, co-founder of the beauty brand Colekt.
 That ‘S’ stands for Scandinavian, and af Petersens has certainly created a brand that is a unique expression of her native homeland, working with fellow Stockholmer Susanne Vennerstrand and the design team at Acne (which launched Byredo a decade ago).

 All Colekt formulations are vegan, take their inspiration from the natural ingredients of the area – think Oak Root Face Oil and Mulberry Leaf Face Mist – and come in recyclable packaging with grey colouring that’s inspired by the Swedish archipelago.

 For those still struggling with drab WFH skin, we recommend the brand’s Face Mist, which offers a refreshing spritz of natural antioxidants and hyaluronic acid.
 The Rosehip Seed Body Oil is another favourite, especially during the drying winter months.
 Its lightweight formulation instantly hydrates skin without leaving behind any of the greasy residue or drippy mess of some body oils.

 Augustinus Bader’s beloved The Rich Cream has gone vegan.
 As the brand’s founder and stem cell scientist Professor Bader told us last year, The Rich Cream’s particular genius lies in its ability to trigger skin’s regenerative cells.
 Unlike most skincare, which just changes the outside surface of the skin, Bader’s skincare is designed to work from the inside out, transforming the body’s internal, cellular communication for exterior changes.